golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 - utilized Immediately Invoked Async Function Expression
 - created Task Executor
 - defined a task as a function that runs our command
-- Finally read the command result from the result object and provide it to the user
+- finally read the command result from the result object and provide it to the user

 In this example, we ran a simple command (node -v) in a shell on the remote computer.
 You can run other executable programs in more interesting scenarios.
 See other examples for more advanced use cases.